kanewilliamsbusiness07-debug/PWP1/URGENT_ENV_VAR_SETUP.md

 Click **Save**

 ### Step 4: Verify All Variables Are Listed
-After adding all 7 variables, you should see a table/list showing:
+After adding the variables, you should see a table/list showing the variables and the branch/environment they're set for (should include `fix-amplify-deploy`).
-- All 7 variables
-- The branch/environment they're set for (should include `fix-amplify-deploy`)

 ### Step 5: REDEPLOY (MOST IMPORTANT!)